If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Thursday 1 June : Las Vegas, USA] Spent the day visiting various casinos and redeeming all of the many coupons we picked up for free stuff like peaked caps, mugs, playing cards, drinks, popcorn and hot dogs.
 Las Vegas is a budget backpackers' paradise - everything is unbelievably cheap (or free) and open 24 hours a day.
 The valet at Caesar's Palace will even park your car for free in their free multi-storey parking garage!

-[Friday 2 June : San Bernardino, USA] Had a HUGE breakfast for 99 cents at the Holiday Inn then left the bright lights of Las Vegas behind us.
+[Friday 2 June : San Bernardino, USA] Had a HUGE breakfast for 99 cents (yes, less than ONE DOLLAR) at the Holiday Inn then left the bright lights of Las Vegas behind us.
 Rather than heading straight back to Los Angeles, we drove east on route 147 to Lake Mead and followed the scenic lakeshore road to Hoover Dam.
 The dam blocks the Colorado River at the western end of the Grand Canyon and straddles the states of Nevada and Arizona.
 You can walk across the dam wall and look down the canyon, with the blue waters of Lake Mead on the other side, as well as ride an elevator down into the wall to see the workings of the machinery that controls the sluice gates and supplies hydroelectric power to much of the western United States.

 All of this took time, so when we eventually hit the I-15 to drive back to Los Angeles it was already mid-afternoon; that meant we reached the outskirts of LA in the dark.
 While looking for somewhere to stay we saw a sign for a campground, so we drove in and put up our tent in the meagre light provided by the ablution block.
 Only later did we discover that the rock group "Bad Company" were performing live in the Blockbuster Outdoor Arena, directly opposite the campground ... which meant we had a VERY noisy night and not much sleep.

 [Saturday 3 June : Los Angeles, USA] Drove north up the west coast of California on the Pacific Coast Highway towards Los Angeles, through Laguna Beach, Newport Beach, Huntington Beach, Redondo Beach and Hermosa Beach.
 California beaches are long, straight and wide, with big waves, but the water is cold (unlike Florida).
 The beachfronts near Los Angeles are extremely run-down, with decrepit clapboard houses facing the sea.
 The north-south road next to the sea (the Pacific Coast Highway) is typically about four rows of houses INLAND from the sea, with a pedestrian walk on the sea side of the last row of houses and many short cul-de-sac roads leading to the pedestrian walk.
-Thus many of the sea-facing houses are inaccessible by car.
+Thus many of the sea-facing houses are not accessible by car.

 On the whole the California coast was a disappointment - it wasn’t blazing hot like Florida, the water is cold, you can’t park anywhere and most of the beachfront areas are dilapidated and tacky.
 Stayed the night in a flea-bag motel in Long Beach, a run-down, mostly Hispanic part of Los Angeles.